 Have a chance to win big without losing money

-However, I also know people that have matched bet for 1-2 years now and their biggest win is around £100 – £150.
+However, I also know people that have matched bet for 2-3 years now and their biggest win is around £100 – £150.
 Of course this is still a great sum of money but the chance of winning big is unlikely.

 This is because of the nature of matched betting.
 If you do complete a matched betting offer that is classified as high-risk, meaning you could lose money, then often you’ll set your free spin stakes low.

 I should point out that while matched betting offers are sometimes categorised as high risk these ones are gambling.
 You know from the beginning that you may put some money in, with a good chance of making a profit, however, it may not always pay off.
 Personally I save around 10-15% of my previous months profit solely for completing such offers.